vistaprint/grunt-js-test/README.md

 A list of paths to JavaScript files relative to your `baseUri` you want loaded as global dependencies for each test.
 You can also include external dependencies, such as `http://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.js`.

 Dependencies can be injected on a per test file basis using `<reference>` tags.
 See [loading dependencies](https://github.com/benhutchins/grunt-js-test#loading-dependencies).

+#### stylesheets
+Type: `Array<String>`
+Default: []

+A list of paths to CSS files relative to your `baseUri` you want loaded for each test.
+You can also include external stylesheets.

+Stylesheets can be injected on a per test file basis using `<reference>` tags.
+See [loading dependencies](https://github.com/benhutchins/grunt-js-test#loading-dependencies).

 #### referenceTags
 Type: `Boolean`